vitorschuh/engineering/README.md

 repo to archive my academic eng projects (nothing very useful if you aren't a eletrical or eletronic eng student)

 ## context
-the repository folders contain projects developed in the undergrad courses of design of integrated circuits, systems and signals, communication systems and control systems
+the repo folders contain projects developed in the disciplines of design of integrated circuits, systems and signals, communication systems and control systems in the final semesters of the bachelor's degree in computer eng

 ## teorical requirements
 the projects on this repo requires an understanding of engineering maths (mainly differential equations and Laplace, Fourier and Z transforms), an understanding of the behavior of time-invariant linear systems, an understanding of the electrical signals used in the design of open and closed-loop systems (such u(t), δ(t) and others along w/ their frequency counterparts in s, z and jω domains) and a basic notion how to interpret graphical system analysis features (such as Bode, Nyquist and eye diagrams)